Md-Siam-Mia-Code/ArtTic-LAB/README.md

 For the curious minds, here's how ArtTic-LAB is organized:

 ```
 ArtTic-LAB/
-├── 📁assets/ # 🖼️ Banners and demo images for the README
+├── 📁assets/          # 🖼️ Banners, demos, and UI images
 ├── 📁helpers/         # 🛠️ Helper scripts like our awesome CLI manager
-│ └── cli_manager.py
 ├── 📁models/          # 🧠 Drop your .safetensors models here!
 ├── 📁outputs/         # 🏞️ Your generated masterpieces are saved here
-├── 📁pipelines/ # ⚙️ The core logic for SD 1.5 and SDXL models
+├── 📁pipelines/       # ⚙️ The core logic for all SD models
+│ ├── base_pipeline.py # The foundational class for all pipelines
-│ ├── sd15_pipeline.py
+│ ├── sd15_pipeline.py # Handles SD 1.5 models
+│ ├── sd2_pipeline.py  # Handles SD 2.x models
+│ ├── sdxl_pipeline.py # Handles SDXL models
-│ └── sdxl_pipeline.py
+│ └── sd3_pipeline.py  # Handles SD3 models
 ├── 📜.gitignore       # Tells Git what to ignore
+├── 📜HOW_IT_WORKS.md  # 🧠 A deep-dive technical guide
+├── 📜LICENSE          # ⚖️ The MIT License file
 ├── 📜README.md        # 👋 You are here!
 ├── 🐍app.py           # 🚀 The main application conductor
-├── 📜install.bat # 윈도우 One-click installer for Windows
+├── 📜install.bat      # 🪟 One-click installer for Windows
 ├── 📜install.sh       # 🐧 One-click installer for Linux/macOS
 ├── 📜start.bat        # ▶️ The "Go" button for Windows
 ├── 📜start.sh         # ▶️ The "Go" button for Linux/macOS
 └── 🎨ui.py            # ✨ The Gradio user interface code
 ```

 ---